jfbooth/MIKE_BAUERS_MCMSV4/README.md

 # Extra-tropical Cyclone Diagnostic Tool
+## Code written by Mike Bauer during his time at NASA GISS
-## Created by Jeyavinoth Jeyaratnam (The City College of New York, CUNY)
+## This repo created by Jeyavinoth Jeyaratnam (while at CUNY GC)
+## Now maintained by James Booth (at CCNY and CUNY GC)

-Last Modified: Jan 24th, 2020
+Last Modified: Feb 18th, 2022

-# Custom Notes:

-All needed data is in /localdrive/drive6/.

-the code for the converts are in /localdrive/drive10/mcms\_tracker/data\_preprocessing

 # Modules